 TO MAKE THE BLUEBERRY GLAZE:

 Whisk together the powdered sugar, blueberry preserve, and lemon juice until smooth and consistency is met.
-NOTE: For a thicker glaze, add additional powdered sugar (1 Tbsp at a time) until consistency is met.
-For a desired thinner glaze, add Almond milk (1 Tbsp at a time) until consistency is met.
+NOTE: For a thicker glaze, add additional powdered sugar (1 tablespoon at a time) until consistency is met.
+For a desired thinner glaze, add Almond milk (1 tablespoon at a time) until consistency is met.